Connect with others who understand.

 • Triple-negative breast cancer or inflammatory breast cancer

 Studies have also looked at the risk of recurrence, specifically for people with early-stage HER2-positive breast cancer.
-Researchers found that the highest risk of HER2-positive breast cancer recurrence was in people with the following characteristics:
+Researchers found that recurrence rates of HER2-positive breast cancer were highest among people with the following characteristics:

 • Active cancer cells after undergoing neoadjuvant therapy (treatment before surgery)